Cheap BMX Bikes Under $200

-Mongoose is one of my favorite brands, and I recommend the Legion for anyone just getting into this style of biking.
+Mongoose is one of my favourite brands, and I recommend the Legion for anyone just getting into this style of biking.
 And for well below $200, this is a super cheap BMX bike that's perfect for newer riders.

 The wheels sport 36 spokes each, and they arrive strong and in true, typically without adjustments needed.
 That means that they'll stand up to jumps and drops with no issues.
 The frame and fork are strong high tension steel, and they can take a beating.
 The sprocket and chainring and single rear 'U' brake are top shelf too; it's actually surprising to get so much bike for such a low price.
 As a bonus, it's gorgeous to look at.

-The Romp features a micro drive gearing, so it's a treat at the park or just for riding in general, very easy to get up to speed.
+The Romp features microdrive gearing, so it's a treat at the park or just for riding in general, very easy to get up to speed.
 The tilted saddle ensures you'll be comfy when seated, and the Kenda Kontact tires are exactly what you'll want.

 In any event, it's a budget BMX bike that hovers around $200 depending on the season.
 You may also want to check out some of Redline's more premium BMX models, they just get better and better.

 The Verdict's high tension steel frame is a great, strong platform for most riders.
 The gearing on these bicycles is 9t paired to 36t in the front end, which is a little larger than your average micro drive.
 Still, it's suitable for a wide range of riding styles and you should find it super responsive.
 Whether you need to tackle hills or tricks in the park, this is a nice one to pick.